adamnoto/assignbot/README.md

 # Assignbot

-In Ruby, assigning variables can be tricky.
-Could you assign from new?
-Could you always guarantee that?
+In Ruby, `new` operator does not guarantee, for sure, that you can mass-assign instance variables.
+And when you want to do that, you should have known you should not writing the code by hand, over and over again.

-Assignbot guarantee you can assign from `.assign`, code changes to your codebase is not required unless you want custom behaviour.
+Assignbot guarantee that you can mass-assign variables from `.assign`.
+Furthermore, implementing Assignbot does not require massive code changes to your codebase, unless you want custom behaviour.

 [ ![Codeship Status for saveav/assignbot](https://codeship.com/projects/78f58640-581d-0133-7dbd-1ebb29223a5a/status?branch=master)](https://codeship.com/projects/109613)